Teaching

 Prospective PhD students

-I welcome expressions of interest from prospective PhD students with research ideas and interests that are broadly related to my work on urban sprawl, local environmental and climate policy, or transportation planning and policy.
+I welcome expressions of interest from prospective PhD students with research ideas and interests that are broadly related to my work on urban sprawl, local environmental and climate policy, or transportation policy.
 In general, I tend to work with students who have their own independent research interests, rather than recruiting for a specific project.
-Note that the deadline for admission in Fall 2024 has already passed (it is normally Dec 1 each year).

 Please send me an email with the following information: